mgalland/mgalland.github.io/pages/CV.md

 permalink: /CV/
 ---
 # Short introduction
 I am a support data scientist at the University of Amsterdam (Swammerdam Institute for Life Sciences) helping fellow researchers on Research Data Management and Data Analysis.
 On a daily basis, I work mostly with Plant Scientists that are struggling with various (plant) genomics and other "omics" issues.
 To reach out to more scientists and gather a community of computational life scientists, I also coordinate a Mozilla Study Group.

+# PDF version
+<iframe src="https://drive.google.com/file/d/1HST2Ki-zvqod_0Rf5Gdnt7zmB5DvKYdd/preview" width="800" height="900"></iframe>

-# Academic experience
+# Research experience
-## Data scientist & data steward - University of Amsterdam (The Netherlands)
+- Jan 2019 - Present: Data scientist & Data Manager - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
-## Postdoctorate fellow - University of Amsterdam (The Netherlands)
+- May 2014 - May 2018: Postdoctoral fellow - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
-## Postdoctorate fellow - Institute Jean-Pierre Bourgin (Versailles, France)
+- May 2010 - May 2014: Postdoctoral fellow - Jean-Pierre Bourgin Institute (Versailles, France)
-## PhD in Plant Molecular Biology - University of Montpellier (France)
+- October 2006 - December 2009: PhD in Plant Molecular Biology - University of Montpellier (France)

 # Expertise